AuctionHouseSemir/server/README.md

 * Command
   * most important unit in commands/ package
   * use case
-  * not really useful on its own, uses most inner circle for successful execution
+  * not really useful on its own, uses most inner circle to successfully accomplish some business logic
 * CommandController
   * exposes and controls Commands
   * map command name from request to specific Command